 - Only ISO 9001:2015 certified LSP in St. Louis

 - Only Translation firm with expertise in Health Literacy and Plain Language in English

 - Localization Certified Project Management and Baldrige Examiners for Process Excellence

 - We help organizations grow along their path of Localization Maturity through defined and documented processes

 How does this stack up against our Moments of Truth?

-- Make me look good – This speaks to the first and second theme.
+- Make me look good – This speaks to the first and second themes.
 We care about the result, not only the translation result but also looking at how the overall project has an impact on the organization.

-- Dream Team Moment – We think this fits in well with the first, second and fourth theme.
+- Dream Team Moment – We think this fits in well with the first, second and fourth themes.
 Acting as a team helps to facilitate an open and honest discussion, increase our reach across the supply chain and it builds relationships that can grow on the values and beliefs that we share.

 It should be noted that the theme of low pricing was ranked lowest by customers.
 Also, compare these themes against our Ideal Customer Profile.